 Advanced level projects with consideration of students' professional goals.
-A course with flexibility in which an advanced art student may continue an advanced level of work in projects determined according to individual need and specific areas of interest.
-A student preparing for graduate school may in this way do further study in an area in which he/she plans to do work on a graduate level.
+A course with flexibility in which an advanced art student may continue an advanced level of work in projects determined according to individual need and specific

 Credits, 3 sem. hrs.
 Prerequisite(s): Department Chair Approval.